googlegenomics/readthedocs/docs/source/use_cases/annotate_variants/google_genomics_annotation.rst

 The following command will use `ClinVar`_ to annotate variants in the `BRCA1`_ gene within the `Platinum Genomes`_ dataset for individual NA12877.

+**Disclaimer:** This program is currently intended to be a *sample*, and provides only a small subset of functionality found in most variant annotation programs. `Pull requests <https://github.com/googlegenomics/dataflow-java>`_ are welcome!

 .. code-block:: shell

   java -cp /PATH/TO/google-genomics-dataflow*.jar \